SocateId/ionic-coffee-shop-app/README.md

 # Project Information: #
 ## How to Run - ##
+Please clone the repository master brach.
+After cloning onto your machine, please navigate to the root folder of the project and open your terminal to download the dependencies using the command `npm i` or `npm install`.

 Use `ionic serve` to start the application on a local web server and see it working, and chrome developer tools to mimic the dimensions of a phone.

 ## Key Features - ##